aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mysql.md

 ### Create a Kafka Connect connector with the Aiven Console

-To create a Kafka Connect connector, follow these steps:
+To create a Kafka Connect connector:

 1. Log in to the [Aiven Console](https://console.aiven.io/).